The BIG IDEA:

-“Just Start” means you just jump into it even if you don’t feel quite ready.
-You’ll learn to disciple by while you do it.
-Your challenge is to find someone this week to set up a first discipleship appointment with.
+*9. “Just Start” means you just jump into it even if you don’t feel quite ready.
+You’ll learn to disciple while you do it.
+Your challenge is to find someone this week to set up a first discipleship appointment with, even though you don’t feel quite ready.
 Who is someone you can meet with?

 For many of your students this will be very challenging, but this is one of the most important questions in this study.
 Gently help your students step up to this challenge.
 Help them brainstorm 2-3 people who would be good to meet with.
 They could be younger students, new to your ministry, younger siblings, or friends of theirs.
 Do your best to help them be successful in this through the next few weeks.
 The goal is for them to do this first meeting with them, and then go through the STARTING WITH GOD series from www.thrivestudies.com.